• Skip to primary navigation

 Oil - You'll need oil for sautéing the vegetables and the shrimp.
 I used a light olive oil that's good for sautéing.

-Tortillas - Fajitas are usually made with small flour tortillas, which is what I used in this recipe.
-You can substitute corn tortillas if you prefer.
+Tortillas – Fajitas are usually made with small flour tortillas, which is what I used in this recipe.
+You can substitute corn tortillas to make them gluten free!

 Toppings - The toppings are completely up to you!
 I topped my fajitas with sour cream, queso fresco, sliced jalapeños, and fresh cilantro.
 Other possibilities include guacamole, salsa, cilantro lime sauce, shredded cheese, or any of your favorites!